top of page

 PROVENANCE:

 Pierre-Henri de Valenciennes was a 'central figure...in the history of landscape painting in the late eighteenth and nineteenth centuries, important both as a theoretician and a practicioner.'
-[2]
+(1)

 Valenciennes returned to France to become a teacher at the École des Beaux-Arts in Paris from 1812, and nurtured the talents of future luminaries such as Achille-Etna Michallon and Jean-Victor Bertin, who would continue the tradition of sketching outdoors in oils and become famous artists in their own rights in subsequent years.
 Valenciennes postulated that such studies were absolutely necessary for painting the more ambitious, composed landscapes that were exhibited at the Salon; however, his primary objective was to elevate the status of landscape painting, which had historically been regarded as inferior to 'history' painting for centuries.
-His Élemens de perspective pratique (Paris, 1800) included a treatise on the genre, which argued that landscape paintings should be imbued with mythological or literary meanings (as the present sheet is with its recognisably Arcadian aspect), an interesting parallel to the nascent interest in the 'Sublime' that was already sweeping British and German intellectual circles.

-Such was Valenciennes influence that a prize for the paysage historique was finally instituted by the Academy in 1816, but his reputation dimmed throughout the 19th century in spite of his outsize influence on generations of European artists.
-In 1930, 124 landscape sketches by the artist were gifted to Louvre, prompting a thorough reevaluation of his work and restoring his place as one of the most important landscape painters of the eighteenth and nineteenth centuries.
+The artist's Élemens de perspective pratique (Paris, 1800) included a treatise on landscape painting as a genre, which argued that such paintings should be imbued with mythological or literary meanings, just as the present sheet is with its typically 'Arcadian' elements.
+This theory presented an interesting parallel to the nascent interest in the 'Sublime' that was already sweeping British and German intellectual circles.
+Such was Valenciennes' influence that a prize for the paysage historique was finally instituted by the Academy in 1816; however, as realism flourished and the neoclassical taste swiftly disappeared, his reputation dimmed throughout the 19th century, in spite of his outsize influence on generations of European artists.
+In 1930, more than a hundred landscape sketches by the artist were gifted to Louvre, prompting a thorough revaluation of his work and restoring his place as one of the most important landscape painters of the eighteenth and nineteenth centuries.

 • NOTES

-[2] C. Riopelle & X. Bray, A Brush With Nature: The Gere Collction of Landscape Oil Sketches (exhib. cat.), London (1999), p.162
+(1) C. Riopelle & X. Bray, A Brush With Nature: The Gere Collction of Landscape Oil Sketches (exhib. cat.), London (1999), p.162

 bottom of page